 The Board considered the costs of the services provided by the Advisor, the compensation and benefits received by the Advisor providing services to the Fund, as well as the Advisor's profitability.
-In addition, the Board considered any direct or indirect revenues received by affiliates of the Advisor including the commissions paid to the Fund's affiliated broker/dealer, Thomas J. Herzfeld & Co., Inc. The Board considered the advisory fees paid to the Advisor by the Fund and relevant comparable fee data and statistics of a sampling of small closed-end funds and foreign funds invested in the Latin American region.
+The Board considered the advisory fees paid to the Advisor by the Fund and relevant comparable fee data and statistics of Latin American-specialist and small foreign equity funds.
+The Board noted that there are no funds with which to make a direct comparison because of the Fund's unique strategy.
+The Board also noted that the Fund is considerably smaller than many Latin American regional funds, and, therefore its total expense ratio is relatively higher than funds used in comparison.
 The Board further discussed the services by the Advisor and concluded that the advisory services performed were efficient and satisfactory and that the fee charged was reasonable and not excessive.
 The Board concluded that the Advisor's fees and profits derived from its relationship with the Fund in light of its expenses, were reasonable in relation to the nature and quality of the services provided, taking into account the fees charged by other advisors for managing comparable funds with similar strategies.
 The Directors also concluded that the overall expense ratio of the Fund was reasonable, taking into account the size of the Fund, the quality of services provided by the Advisor, and the investment performance of the Fund.